requestum-team/symfony-api-edition/README.md

     }
 }
 ```
-3 Add new voter to services.
-Example:
+2 Add new voter to services:
 ```php
 # config/services.yml